lexansoft/etherid.org/README.md

 The proper registar for names (or ID's) should provide:

-1. Easy way to register an ID
+1. Easy way to register a DOMAIN
 2. Some solution to the problem of what happens if/when I lost my privat key
+3. Ability to register any number of ID's under the domain name
-3. Easy and simple procedure to sell the ownership of the ID to somebody else.
+4. Easy and simple procedure to sell the ownership of the DOMAIN to somebody else.

 EtherId